About West Coast Institute

 During these past years the School of Nature (an international initiative concerned with reconnecting the human being with the World of Nature) has also hosted events under the sponsorship of the West Coast Institute.

-Currently the West Coast Institute offers a three-year, part time Waldorf Grades Teacher Training, a two-year, part time Waldorf Early Childhood Educator Training (Birth to Seven), a fourteen-month, part time Waldorf Early Childhood Educator Training (Birth to Three) and differing Courses each summer.
+Currently the West Coast Institute offers a three-year, part time Waldorf Grades Teacher Training, a two-year, part time Waldorf Early Childhood Educator Training (Birth to Seven option), a fourteen-month, part time Waldorf Early Childhood Educator Training (Birth to Three option) and differing Courses each summer.

 The Waldorf Programs offered by the West Coast Institute for Studies in Anthroposophy are recognized by WECAN and AWSNA.